6eff/geckoboard/README.md

 * Also I plan to use Redis for background processes scheduling
 * To have a friendly UI and better UX, app will be deployed to web (Heroku), allowing users create datasets online.
 * I plan to test implemented code.
 Tho I strongly believe it should be done in a first place.
 * Code imo needs refactoring, I'd probably extract to separate class all methods relating to data formatting.
+And would store JSON directly to Postgres, had some issues with bjson data type and hstore.
+Would probably autogenerate and populate tables and generate datasets based on tables structure.
+Push mechanizm needs to be changed for appending new data, overwriting is resource consuming.

+...hope to hear from you soon guys.

 ...hope to hear from you soon guys.